1992 Sugar Bowl: Game summary

 The game kicked off shortly after 7:30 p.m.
 CST, following the Rose Bowl on ABC, and shortly after the start of the Orange Bowl on NBC, which matched top-ranked Miami and #11 Nebraska.

 The Florida Gators built an early 7–0 lead when their Heisman Trophy candidate, quarterback Shane Matthews, found All-SEC wide receiver Willie Jackson on a 15-yard touchdown pass.
 Florida led 10–0 at the end of the first quarter, after Arden Czyzewski added a 26-yard field goal to cap the quarter.

 Czyzewski added a 24-yard field goal, early in the second quarter, allowing the Gators to take a 13–0 lead.
 Notre Dame quarterback Rick Mirer capped a methodical drive with a perfect 40-yard touchdown pass to wideout Lake Dawson, making it 13–7 Gators.
 The Gators led 16–7 at half, after Czyzewski's third field goal of the game.
-In the third quarter, Notre Dame got a 23-yard field goal from Kevin Pendergast, and a 4-yard touchdown pass form Rick Mirer to Irv Smith to take a 17–16 lead into the 4th quarter.
+In the third quarter, Notre Dame got a 23-yard field goal from Kevin Pendergast, and a 4-yard touchdown pass from Rick Mirer to Irv Smith to take a 17–16 lead into the 4th quarter.

 In the fourth quarter, Czyzewski's 37-yard field goal made it 19–17, and his fifth field goal of the game gave the Gators a 22–17 lead with under twelve minutes remaining.
 Notre Dame's Jerome Bettis then took over the game, as he rushed for touchdowns of 3 and 49 yards, and the Irish led 32–22.
 Florida quickly responded with a 36-yard score from Matthews to Harrison Houston with 2:28 left to reduce the lead to four points at 32–28.

 Notre Dame put the game out of reach following Bettis' third rushing touchdown of the quarter, a 39-yarder, to push the score to 39–28, which was the final.
 Bettis finished with 150 yards rushing and was the game's MVP, scoring his three touchdowns in less than three minutes.
 Florida quarterback Shane Matthews set Sugar Bowl records for passing yards (370), and completions (28).
 Florida lost despite outgaining Notre Dame 511–433, and committing only two turnovers to Notre Dame's four.